iml130/sola/minhton/docs/programmers/concept.md

 ## NodeInfo

 This class can be used to represent all information about a neighbor node or a node itself.
 It contains logical information about e.g. the position in the tree and the fanout, and information about the physical layer like IP-address and port.
-The logical information are stored in the LogicalNodeInfo class and physical layer information in the NetworkInfo class.
+The logical information are stored in the LogicalNodeInfo class and physical layer information in the PhysicalNodeInfo class.

 The comparison operators are only comparing the LogicalNodeInfo objects and use directly the corresponding LogicalNodeInfo comparison operators.